digikar99/dense-arrays/README.md

 **Limitations:**

 - adjustable-arrays are not handled yet
-- `aref` can be 5-6 times slower than `cl:aref` even after optimization; the work-around for this is `do-arrays` which can be up to 25% slower.
+- `aref` can be 2-3 times slower than `cl:aref` even after optimization; the work-around for this is `do-arrays` which can be almost at par with native arrays.
 See [perf.org](./perf.org) for example optimizations.
-- cannot be a drop-in replacement for built-in arrays because `cl:array` is both a class and a specializing type-specifier; IIUC, non-builtins can only either be one of class or specializing type-specifier.
-However, this can now be rectified using [extensible-compound-types](https://github.com/digikar99/extensible-compound-types), however one needs to also think about playing nice in the presence or absence of extensible-compound-types.
+- cannot be a drop-in replacement for built-in arrays because `cl:array` is both a class and a specializing type-specifier; in ANSI CL, non-builtins can only either be one of class or specializing type-specifier.
+Although, this limitation can now be overcome using [extensible-compound-types](https://github.com/digikar99/extensible-compound-types), however including this might require one to think about playing nice in the presence or absence of extensible-compound-types.
-- `(setf aref)` and `(setf row-major-aref)` may need to be used using `(funcall #'(setf aref) ...)` since some implementations like SBCL "lose" the type information from the environment in an attempt to use `once-only`
+- `(setf aref)` and `(setf row-major-aref)` may need to be used using `(funcall #'(setf aref) ...)` since some implementations like SBCL "lose" the type information from the environment.
 - Although `:layout` has been provided recently, support for it can be buggy.
 Bug reports will be appreciated!

 ### Included Systems

 - `dense-arrays`: the super bare essentials
 - `dense-arrays-plus-lite`: some utilities
+- `dense-arrays/magicl`: provides helper functions `magicl-funcall from-magicl-tensor as-magicl-tensor` for interoperating between `standard-dense-array` and `magicl:vector magicl:matrix magicl:tensor`
-- `dense-arrays+static-vectors`: provides and exports a `static-array` type that is essentially a wrapper around [static-vectors](https://github.com/sionescu/static-vectors)
+- `dense-arrays/static-vectors`: provides and exports a `static-array` type that is essentially a wrapper around [static-vectors](https://github.com/sionescu/static-vectors)
 - `dense-arrays+cuda`: provides and export an array using `cl-cuda`
-- `dense-arrays+magicl`: provides helper functions `magicl-funcall from-magicl-tensor as-magicl-tensor` for interoperating between `standard-dense-array` and `magicl:vector magicl:matrix magicl:tensor`
 - `dense-arrays-plus`: more utilities as well as static-vectors

-Minimalists would want to stick to the first four.
+Minimalists would want to stick to the first few.
 The last one also introduces

 - `shape` as an alias for `array-dimensions`
 - `int32 uint32 uint8` types as aliases for their common lisp counterparts
 - integration with [py4cl2](#py4cl2): simply set `py4cl2:*array-type*` to `:dense-arrays` when you want to use py4cl2 with dense-arrays.
 - and perhaps more things!

 ## Basic Demonstration